Overview of Viva Connections

 |Card reflow||Same as in Desktop||Same as in Mobile|

 |How many cards are shown||All cards without audience targeting plus audience-targeted cards where the viewer is part of the targeted audience.||The number of cards to show can be specified in the Dashboard web part settings, but which cards are shown may vary depending on audience targeting.|

-A Dashboard is authored in a SharePoint home site on a Dashboard page.
+The Dashboard is authored from the SharePoint home site.
 A site editor can create the Dashboard, add cards in the size and layout of choice, and target the cards to specific audiences.